 Governmental Board & Roadmap Coordination Committee kick-off meeting in Brussels

-iPAAC Work Package 4, the Integration in National Policies and Sustainability, will be launched by two working groups meetings in Brussels on 27–28 June 2018.
+iPAAC work package 4 (Integration in national policies and sustainability) was launched by two working groups meetings in Brussels on 27–28 June 2018.

 14 Jun 2018

-The aim of the Challenges in Cancer Care (Work Package 8) kick-off meeting is to formally begin the WP 8 activities and to review the objectives, methods and planned deliverables and milestones of this work package.
-The kick-off meeting will bring together WP partners for the first time in Barcelona on 14 June 2018.
+The aim of the iPAAC work package 8 (Challenges in cancer care) kick-off meeting was to formally begin the WP 8 activities and to review the objectives, methods and planned deliverables and milestones of this work package.